Power Factor Formula Explanation

 Pure Resistive Circuit

-For resistive circuit there is no angle between current and voltage, the current and voltage both are in the same phase.
+For a resistive circuit there is no angle between current and voltage, the current and voltage both are in the same phase.

 so Ï• = 0